 Here is the actual process, start to finish:

 1. Scoping (before the engagement starts) We agree on what gets tested: which application, which environments (staging or production), which user roles, and what is out of scope.
 You provide test accounts and access credentials.
+This is also where the type (black, gray, white) gets locked.

 2. Reconnaissance and mapping The tester studies your application architecture, maps all endpoints, identifies user roles, and understands how data flows through your system.
 This is where a manual tester adds value over a scanner.
 Understanding your product means testing it like someone who wants to break it, not someone running a checklist.